Manx Grand Prix: Famous MGP names

-'King of the Mountain' Joey Dunlop, the most successful TT rider of all time with 26 victories, also tried his hand at the MGP on a Classic Aermacchi and achieved a podium finish.
+'King of the Mountain' Joey Dunlop, the second most successful TT rider of all time with 26 victories, also tried his hand at the MGP on a Classic Aermacchi and achieved a podium finish.

 Awards

 Various awards are given at the MGP each year.
 The Manx Motorcycle Club relies exclusively on entry fees and donations to fund the awards.
 Many trophies and cups have been donated in the past and range from 'Fastest Lap of the meeting' to "Most meritorious performance by a newcomer."

 The winner of the Junior Manx Grand Prix receives the Douglas Pirie Trophy whilst the victor of the Senior Manx Grand Prix is awarded the A.B.
 Crookall Trophy.
 Convention however dictates that the A.B.
 Crookall Trophy can only be won once, as the winner of the Senior Manx Grand Prix is then obliged to enter the TT Races.

 All riders completing a race receive a Finisher's Medal, and any who finish a race within a certain percentage of the winner's overall time are given a 'Replica.'
 Replicas are awarded to those finishing within 110% of the winners time.
 Team awards are also raced for although they are not always awarded every year.
 Such awards are not only aimed at riders competing for the same sponsor but also riders from the same motorcycle club.
 In total there are about 42 separate awards and the list will doubtless continue to grow.